We may earn money or products from the companies mentioned in this post.

 Sew your squares together to make one larger square.
 Cut out the base of your pin cushion 2 1/2″ square.
 Place right sides together, stitch three sides together.
 Turn right side out and press seam allowance in on the open edge.

 Next create a sack of emery to place inside the pin cushion at the top.
 Cut out two pieces of fabric 2 1/4″, sew four sides together leaving a small opening to add your emery.
+Fill with emery.

 Hand stitch this seam up.
 Zig zag your seam allowances.